-A good while back, I wrote a post sharing a series of books that I thought every blogger should read.
+A while back, I wrote a lengthy post sharing all of the books that I have read and thought every blogger should read too.

-One of those books was The One Thing by Gary Keller.
+One of those books was titled The One Thing by Gary Keller.

-Gary's vision and theories based around focus, time and task management and productivity, really paved a new way in which I thought and operated as a blogger and online business person.
+Gary's visions and theories around focus, productivity, time and task management, really paved a new way in which I thought and operated as a blogger and solopreneur.

-The truth however is that they’re actually getting less things done, and making a bunch of errors in the same process.
-He shares countless startling studies and theories that actually prove this concept.
+He shares countless startling studies and theories that actually prove this very concept.

-In the book he also quotes a saying by Steve Uzzell, which has really stuck in my mind, and which goes like this:
+In the book he also quotes a saying by Steve Uzzell, which has really stuck in my mind, the quote goes: